-Displays in the multi-function display (MFD)
+Displays in the multi-function display (MFD)\

-Fig. 37 Windscreen wiper and washer lever: Button A and rocker switch B
+Fig. 37 Windscreen wiper and windscreen wash lever: button A and rocker switch B

-Fig. 38 Digital screen on the instrument panel: outside temperature display
+Fig. 38 Digital instrument panel display: outside temperature display.

-You can switch between the following displays in the multi-function display (MFD) by operating the rocker switch \Rightarrow fig. 37 B on the windscreen wiper lever.
+You can switch between the following displays in the multi-function display (MFD) by operating the rocker switch $\Rightarrow$ fig. 37 (B) on the windscreen wiper lever.